Asch conformity experiments: Degree of wrongness

+Lastly, studies have examined personality traits that resist or succumb to group pressure in Asch experiments.
+Individual characteristics such as intelligence, self-esteem, and the need for social approval have been scrutinized for their impact on conformity.
+These studies have illustrated that different personality traits exert varying effects on conformity under group pressure.
+Individual differences are a topic that allows the study of unique characteristics and behavioral differences between individuals.
+Researchers such as Crutchfield and others have examined the relationship between personality traits and compliance behavior.
+For example, low agreeableness rates have been found to be associated with characteristics such as intellectual competence and leadership ability.
+However, the relationship between intelligence and adaptation is not clear.
+The effects of self-esteem and the need for social approval on adjustment have also been investigated.
+The effect of gender on adjustment has also been examined, but the results are conflicting.

 Interpretations

 Normative influence vs. referent informational influence

 The Asch conformity experiments are often interpreted as evidence for the power of conformity and normative social influence, where normative influence is the willingness to conform publicly to attain social reward and avoid social punishment.
 From this perspective, the results are viewed as a striking example of people publicly endorsing the group response despite knowing full well that they were endorsing an incorrect response.

+Similarly, Jerry M. Burger admits the normative influence effect of the experiment in Chapter 21 of Noba online book.
+He mentioned that people follow the crowd to avoid potential criticism.
+During Asch's experiment, participants choose the wrong answer to keep the association with the group.
+The demonstration in this experiment broadens people's understanding of the large application of normative influence.
+To stay consistent with other group members, people may follow a trend that is apparently wrong.
+Moreover, the behavior of normative conformity may reduce when the individual response is not accessible to other people.
+This phenomenon further stresses the social role in normative influence.

 In contrast, John Turner and colleagues argue that the interpretation of the Asch conformity experiments as normative influence is inconsistent with the data.
 They point out that post-experiment interviews revealed that participants experienced uncertainty about their judgement during the experiments.
 Although the correct answer appeared obvious to the researchers, this was not necessarily the experience of participants.
 Subsequent research has demonstrated similar patterns of conformity where participants were anonymous and thus not subject to social punishment or reward on the basis of their responses.
 From this perspective, the Asch conformity experiments are viewed as evidence for the self-categorization theory account of social influence (otherwise known as the theory of referent informational influence).
 Here, the observed conformity is an example of depersonalization processes, whereby people expect to hold the same opinions as others in their ingroup and will often adopt those opinions.